Highams Park: "The Highams Park" and Highams Park Lake

 Highams Park Lake is to the west of the park, and is owned by the City of London Corporation, although the London Borough of Waltham Forest maintains the rest of the park.
 The lake was formed by the landscape gardener Humphry Repton, who created it by damming the River Ching.
 The lake, adjoining park and the Manor House (now Woodford County High School) were known as Highams Bensted.
 The last owner, Sir Thomas Courtenay Warner, built both the Warner Estate in Walthamstow and the Highams Estate; the latter bounds the park to the North and East.
 The lake itself is about 450m long and about 80m wide at the widest point.
-At the south end of the lake is a boathouse built by Kenneth Robert John Ford and owned by Waltham Forest South Scouts.
+At the south end of the lake was a boathouse built by Kenneth Robert John Ford and owned by Waltham Forest South Scouts.
+The boathouse burned down in September 2025 and has since been demolished.
 The north end of the lake is much narrower and shallower, and it often dries out into mud in the summer.
 The River Ching flows past the lake but does not flow into it; a small outflow at the south end of the lake flows into the river.

 There is a small island in the lake where swans nest.
 Near the top of the lake are some large rocks thought to have been placed there by Humphry Repton to improve the lake's appearance.
 A public toilet block used to be situated on the east side of the lake, although it was demolished many years ago, and only the foundations remain.